agentm/project-m36/docs/using_notifications.markdown

 A Project:M36 notification is comprised of three user-selected parts:

 1. an arbitrary notification name: used to uniquely identify the notification in the server and client
-2. a trigger relational expression: when the outcome of this relational expression changes between two transactions, the notification is fired
+1. a trigger relational expression: when the outcome of this relational expression changes between two transactions, the notification is fired
+1. a report relational expression for the pre-change context: when the notification fires, the expression is evaluated in the old context and passed along
-3. a report relational expression: when the notification fires, the expression is evaluated and passed along
+1. a report relational expression for the post-change context: when the notification fires, the expression is evaluated in the new context and passed along

 By separating the "trigger" and "report" expressions, database users control what kind of reporting they receive when the outcome of a relational expression changes.